palikar/dotfiles/.emacs.d/EMACS.md

 Making the whole `emacs` experience a tiny bit better with those fixes of the interface of the editor

 -   Startup screen is anoying
--   The toolbar is wasting sapce
+-   The toolbar is wasting space
 -   `f5` should function as a refresh in firefox
 -   Fringes waste space
 -   Numbered lines come in handy
 -   Highlighting the current line is pretty `übersichtlich`
 -   Pretty sybols like &lambda; over the whole place is pretty cool
--   [nlinum](https://elpa.gnu.org/packages/nlinum.html) - a mode to display the linenumbers but it's much more efficient than the build in *linum*-mode. *nlinum* can handle big files without a hicup while scrolling.
+-   [nlinum](https://elpa.gnu.org/packages/nlinum.html) - a mode to display the line numbers but it's much more efficient than the build in *linum*-mode. *nlinum* can handle big files without a hiccup while scrolling.

 ```emacs-lisp
 (setq inhibit-startup-message t)